Are you in need of some advice on growing and maintaining a healthy lawn? It’s that time of year when we all become a little obsessed about our lawns.

 Unfortunately, it also has a few downsides.
 The most notable is that it’s shallow-rooted.
 The entire root structure of Kentucky bluegrass usually grows down four to six inches.

-Shallow-rooted grasses are not the best at competing for nutrients or available groundwater, which means that you have to supplement with regular watering and additional fertilizing.
+Shallow-rooted grasses are not the best at competing for nutrients or available groundwater, which means you have to supplement with regular watering and additional fertilizing.
 This grass spreads horizontally very well.
 It sends roots on top of the soil (stolons) and roots below the soil (rhizomes) that help establish new growth to fill the empty patches in your lawn.

 Kentucky bluegrass is relatively slow at turning green in the spring, and it can turn brown in the hot summer months.
 It will quickly rebound, however, when lower nighttime temperatures arrive.